 4. Hout Quari

-This vegetarian dish is a colourful display of vegetables arranged on a round platter adorning a bed of light, fluffy couscous.
-All of this surrounds a deliciously sweet centrepiece of caramelised onions.
+This vegetarian dish is a colorful display of vegetables arranged on a round platter adorning a bed of light, fluffy couscous.
+All of this surrounds a deliciously sweet centerpiece of caramelized onions.
 We came across this dish many times on our journey through Morocco but this first encounter proved hard to beat!

 Even after the sheep’s head we were dubious about eating a camel spleen, but were pleasantly surprised by the gamey taste.
 The spleen is stuffed with either camel, beef or lamb meat, fat from the hump and olives and spices to season, this is then bakes in a bread oven.
 They then slice it up, cook it on a griddle and serve it in a sandwich.
 Well worth a try!